Here’s your initial exposure to compelling call-to-action examples right off the bat.

 8. The Power Of Power Words

 Considering how a concise and straightforward call-to-action button has a limited set of words — or should have a limited set of words, you must use the right ones.
-That said, to turn a ho-hum sentence into an enticing traffic magnet, you should inject what is known as “power words” in marketing jargon.
+To turn a ho-hum sentence into an enticing traffic magnet, you should inject what is known as “power words” in marketing jargon.

-Fortunately, these sets of words are tried and tested and have successfully turned many average CTAs into so-called compelling calls to action.
-Here are a few examples of power words.
+Fortunately, these words are tried and tested and have successfully turned many average CTAs into compelling ones.
+Here are a few examples:

 Who doesn’t like free stuff with no strings attached?
-We have already discussed at length how customers appreciate a CTA that indicates the brand values their time.
-By offering perks at no cost, you demonstrate a willingness to save them time and also money.
+We have already discussed how customers appreciate call-to-action phrases that indicate the brand values their time.
+Offering perks at no cost demonstrates a willingness to save them time and money.

 - Get free goodies with every purchase